sharife/goldenthread-v2/site/content/get-involved/submissions/_index.md

   text: "[Join](https://goldenthread.secure.force.com/signup/?cfid=a05j000000Lsdh\
     QAAR) our email list to receive general announcements."
 ---
-### **Thank You for your Submissions to ReOrient Festival of Short Plays 2023**
+### **THANK YOU for your Submissions to ReOrient Festival of Short Plays 2023**

 Produced once every two-years, ReOrient Festival showcases the diversity of voices and aesthetics from the Middle East and its worldwide diaspora in a curated festival of short plays produced biennially in San Francisco.
-Submissions for **ReOrient Festival 2023** is **now closed.**
+The submission period for **ReOrient Festival 2023** is **now closed.**

 **Eligibility:**